Porky Pig's Feat

 Porky Pig's Feat is a 1943 Warner Bros.
 Looney Tunes animated cartoon directed by Frank Tashlin.
-It was released on July 17, 1943, and stars Porky Pig and Daffy Duck.
+It was released on July 17, 1943, and stars Porky Pig and Daffy Duck, with a cameo by Bugs Bunny at the end.

-Directed by Frank Tashlin with musical direction by Carl Stalling, and produced by Leon Schlesinger, the original release was black-and-white, though colorized versions were later produced.
+The original release was black-and-white, though colorized versions were later produced.

 Plot

 The cartoon centers around Porky Pig and Daffy Duck's attempts to escape the Broken Arms Hotel manager without paying their bill (on which they are charged for every luxury, including breathing air, sunshine, and goodwill); they are trying to evade payment because Daffy lost all their money playing craps.

 Despite numerous methods to elude the hotel manager (using the elevator, throwing the manager down a large spiral staircase, knotting sheets and rappelling from a window, swinging from a window to a building across the street), he gets the upper hand every time and eventually locks them in a room, in shackles, where they will stay until they pay up.
 Winter arrives and Daffy is beginning to lose his sanity.
 Porky (who has written "Porky Loves Petunia" on the wall, and is keeping track of their incarceration with prison-style graffiti) says, "Gosh, if Bugs Bunny was only here."
 Daffy concurs and decides to call Bugs for advice, as the trickster is famous for being able to get out of seemingly inescapable situations.
 Once on the phone, Bugs asks Daffy if they have tried the various methods of escape which they did indeed try.
 Daffy replies "Yes" each time and adds, "We tried all those ways."
 The door to the next room opens and Bugs is seen in shackles.
-He says, "Ahh, don't work, do they?"
+He says, "Ahh, don't work, do they?", implying that he is in the same predicament as Porky and Daffy.